anonymousForStudy/AAE-DRL/README.md

 ```

 In case of RL-GAN, the proposed Generative Adversarial Network (GAN) is executed after the AE.
+To avoid overwriting files add the option --save_state_dict to save the state dictionary under a new name (default: ae.pth) and --file_name to save the dataset under a new name (default: ds.csv)

 1.2.
 To test the Autoencoder (AE), run:
 ```bash